MATT_T_DAR8425_FOR-BIO_NewCrop.jpg

 Matt was also on the multi-firm team that represented commercial real estate investors against the Empire State Building’s long-term lessees/operators regarding a consolidation, REIT formation, and IPO in In re Empire State Realty Trust, Inc. Investor Litig., No. 650607/2012 (N.Y.
 Sup.
 Ct.), which was resolve for a $55 million cash/securities settlement fund, a $100 million tax benefit from restructured terms, remedial disclosures, and deal protections.

 Matt regularly counsels institutional investors, foreign and domestic, regarding pending or potential complex litigation in the U.S. He is skilled at identifying potential securities frauds early, regularly providing clients with the first opportunity to evaluate and pursue their claims, and he has worked extensively with outside investment management firms retained by clients to identify a winning set of supporting evidence.
 When litigation is filed, he fully oversees its conduct and resolution, counseling clients throughout every step of the process, while handling all significant motions and courtroom arguments.
 These skills have enabled him to sign numerous institutional clients for litigation and portfolio monitoring services, including public and private pension plans, investment management firms and sponsored investment vehicles, from both the U.S. and abroad.
-Matt’s clients have spearheaded the Firm’s litigation efforts in the BP, Fluor, McDermott, Emergent, and Miniso litigations discussed above.
+Matt’s clients have spearheaded the Firm’s litigation efforts in the BP, Fluor, McDermott, Emergent, Miniso, and Comerica litigations discussed above.

 Matt takes great pride in representing union clients.
 He got his own union card as a teenager (United Food & Commercial Workers International Union, Local 371), following in the footsteps of his grandfather (International Brotherhood of Teamsters, Local 560).